-A burn of the tongue is a common ailment.
-Typically, the condition occurs after you eat or drink something that is too hot.
-Standard first aid treatment for burns also applies to a burn of the tongue.
+A tongue burn is a common ailment.
+Typically, the condition occurs after eating or drinking something that’s too hot.
+Standard first-aid treatment for burns can also work for a tongue burn.

-In some cases, you may experience a burning sensation on your tongue without having burned it.
+In some cases, you may feel a burning sensation on your tongue without an actual burn.
 This condition is called burning tongue syndrome, which is also known as idiopathic glossopyrosis.

-According to the Mayo Clinic, there are two types of burning tongue syndrome: primary and secondary.
-Primary burning mouth syndrome is the type for which there is no known cause.
-Secondary burning mouth syndrome is that which is likely caused by another medical condition.
+The two types of burning tongue syndrome are primary and secondary.
+In primary burning mouth syndrome, there is no known cause.
+Secondary burning mouth syndrome is likely caused by another medical condition.

 Secondary burning mouth syndrome may be caused by:

-- dry mouth (often a side effect of medications or a symptom of another medical condition)
+- dry mouth, which is often a side effect of medications or a symptom of another medical condition

-- oral lichen planus (an often chronic inside-the-mouth inflammation that is caused by the immune system launching an attack on the mouth’s mucous membrane cells)
+- oral lichen planus, which is an often chronic inflammation inside the mouth that’s caused by the immune system launching an attack on the mouth’s mucous membrane cells

-- geographic tongue (a condition in which the tongue’s surface is missing some of its typical small bumps, called papillae, and instead has areas of red, sometimes-raised patches that tend to disappear and then reappear in different areas of the tongue)
+- geographic tongue, which is a condition in which the tongue’s surface is missing some of its typical small bumps called papillae and instead has areas of red and sometimes raised patches that tend to disappear and then reappear in different areas of the tongue

 - vitamin deficiencies